OAXP/Unwaste/README.md

 # Unwaste
- Earth Day - Morgan Stanley Code to Give Hackathon 2022
+ Earth Day - Morgan Stanley Code to Give Hackathon 2022  [Live Preview](https://oaxp.github.io/Unwaste/)

 Unwaste is a web-based platform that will help farmers share  information about gleaning opportunities, connect volunteers to events, and notify non profits when the produce is available.